MartynBonham-Yang/pdsnd_github/README.md

 GitHub Udacity Course - Git Project

 ### Description
-Describe what your project is about and what it does
+This project is about learning how to use GitHub and how to push my files and work to an online repository.
+This project includes a python file as well as this README file.

 ### Files used
 Include the files used